skx/evalfilter/README.md

 * Output a dissassembly of the [bytecode instructions](BYTECODE.md) the compiler generated when preparing your script.
 * Run a script.
   * Optionally with a JSON object as input.
-* View the various states of the lexer, parser, and compilation process.
+* View the lexer and parser outputs.

 Help is available by running `evalfilter help`, and the sub-commands [are documented thoroughly](cmd/evalfilter/README.md), along with sample output.